ConfederacyOfGaia/Gaia/zephyrlands.md

 * Genoujian females are the same physical size and weight as males from other cultures.
 * Genouj is famous for its druids and fighters; very few rangers or mages.

-### Gnomish Culture

-#### Notes

-* Get away from the Gnomish stereotypes here; no tinkers, no unpronouncable names, nothing like that.
-Gnomes are serious craftsmen, amazing scholars, and clever inventors, with a strong tradition of arcane magic, although they do not have any particular affinity for spells of the illusion school.
-* Gnomish males and females are physically indistinguishable, unless they are naked.
-They are the same general size and weight, and both have beards.
-As a result, gnomes tend to be very relaxed about gender and sex roles, and homosexual pair bonding is as common as heterosexual pair bonding.
-  * Since it is close to impossible for non-gnomes to distinguish male gnomes from female gnomes, many humans and elves adventure with their gnomish friends for years without knowing whether they are male or female.
-Also, it is considered rude to ask a gnome, because their culture does not distinguish gender roles.
-  * Gnomish names give no indication of its owner's gender.
-  * It is acceptable for a player to simply not list their gender on their character sheet.
-* Gnomes do not have any kind of small animal affinity.
-* Since they gnomes fled their homelands in the Great Devastation, gnomish druids are very rare.
-They simply don't yet feel the right connection to their new lands.
-Before the Great Devastation, gnomish druids were common, and very powerful.
-* There was a well-known (and semi-secret) school of arcane magic in the gnomish homeland, which was completely razed by the orcs during the Great Devastation.
-The gnomish mages that escaped have not yet recreated it, however, because of all the knowledge that was lost.

 ## Provinces, Towns, Villages, and Outposts

 Villages are the main urban unit, and they are scattered around the confederacy, clustering near geographical features like rivers and major crossroads.
 A town is simply a large village:  It will have more resources available to players, and a much larger exurban population.
 The largest towns tend to be composed of several smaller towns that have congealed into a single urban mass.